2019 National Citizen Survey

 Facilitated by the International City Manager’s Association (ICMA), the National Citizen’s Survey is a standardized survey that will not only provide local results, but benchmark those results against participating jurisdictions throughout the country and compare the local results from the 2017 New Braunfels Citizen Survey.

 The City will receive the results of the survey in April of 2019 and can use the resulting data for planning, resource allocation, performance measurement, program and policy evaluation, enhanced civic engagement practices and improvement of city services.
-The survey results will be posted on the City’s website, www.nbtexas.org/survey, by May 1, 2019.
+The survey results will be posted on the City’s website, www.nbtexas.org/survey, in May 2019.

 The City asks citizens to assist in making decisions that affect the community.
 Help identify City strengths and weaknesses via this tool for public input that provides elected officials and staff with feedback from those who might not normally attend public meetings.